 iD Tech is dedicated to moving the needle in STEM education.

 Through our social impact initiatives, we provide life-changing STEM experiences that embolden underrepresented students to shape the future.

 Coding Her Future

-Since its inception, our Tuition Assistance Program has provided more than 2,000 scholarships for underrepresented students to attend iD Tech programs.
-Through individual applications, nonprofit partners and schools, iD Tech has introduced students throughout the country to STEM, sparking their curiosity in tech.
+Since its inception, our Scholarship Programs have provided thousands of educational experiences to underserved students to attend iD Tech programs.
+Through individual applications, Corporate sponsorships, nonprofit partners and schools, iD Tech has introduced students throughout the country to STEM, sparking their curiosity in tech.
 Every child deserves access to quality tech education, regardless of socioeconomic background.
 Our goal is to help bridge the digital divide.

 Over the past few years, iD Tech has sought out opportunities to give back to underserved populations with tech education programs during the school year.
 For National Computer Science week in 2017, iD Tech held outreach programs in LA, Chicago and New York, collectively reaching over 300 students, teaching students coding through their lessons with LittleBits.
 This past season, iD Tech partnered with Education Equals Opportunity Too to inspire 30 at-risk middle school students in Long Beach by teaching entrepreneurial concepts tied to learning Mobile Game Development, YouTube Video Production and 3D Printing & Prototyping.